The Role of Allergy Tests

-It’s uncommon to do broad screening for allergies in people who haven’t had any prior allergic reaction symptoms because some tests may have potential false positives that show sensitivity to a substance when no real allergy exists.
+It’s uncommon to do broad screening for allergies if you’ve never had an allergic reaction because tests can have false positives that indicate a sensitivity when no actual allergy exists.

-In people who have received treatment for allergies, testing may be used to monitor their response or to determine if they still have hypersensitivity to a substance.
+If you are being treated for allergies, testing may be used to monitor your response, or to determine if you still have hypersensitivity to a substance.

 Types of Allergy Tests

 There are a number of ways to test for allergies, and your doctor will recommend what type of testing is best based on the symptoms you are experiencing.
 Here are some of the most common allergy tests:

 Allergy testing is almost always performed in a controlled medical setting like a doctor’s office or hospital.
 Allergen exposure can provoke serious reactions that may be unpredictable.
 As a result, skin tests and oral food challenges require careful protocols to limit severe reactions — and to quickly and effectively respond if they occur.

 Blood testing does not involve allergen exposure and does not have the same risk of reaction.
 In most cases, a blood sample is taken from your arm with a needle in a medical office and then sent to a laboratory for analysis.

 For both skin or blood testing, tests are normally ordered by a doctor based on your past symptoms, allowing the testing to focus on a specific allergen or set of allergens.
 It is important for anyone with concerns about allergies to talk to their doctor about tests that may be most beneficial in their situation.